jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 ### Shutdown the application

 Same as with the publisher application, you should release all the resources used by DDS.
-You can use the same code as before:

 ```csharp
 participant.DeleteContainedEntities();